sidneycadot/WindowFunctions/README.md

 # About the WindowFunctions

-This repository provides C functions for the generation of signal processing windows.
+This repository provides a C implementation for generating signal processing windows.
-It reproduces the windows as found in Matlab and Octave up to numerical precision.
+It reproduces the windows provided in Matlab and Octave up to numerical precision.

-As a bonus, a complex, in-place FFT implementation is provided that works for any size *n* in O(*n* log *n*) time.
+As a bonus, a complex-valued, in-place FFT implementation is included that works for any size *n* in O(*n* log *n*) time.

 ## Design decisions